 THE CLIMATE KELPIE BLOG: The Fast Break climate newsletter reaches new audiences

-Victoria’s successful Fast Break newsletter team is now bringing tailored climate forecasting to grain growers in South Australia and Tasmania, in addition to Victoria.
+Victoria’s successful Fast Break newsletter team is now bringing tailored climate forecasting to grain growers in South Australia, Tasmania and New South Wales, in addition to Victoria.
 The newsletters, which are produced monthly throughout the growing season, provide growers with the information they need to understand seasonal climate forecasts and their potential impact on farm business profitability.

 The Agriculture Victoria team are also producing an in-depth webinar for each state at the start of each season as well as The Very Fast Break, a technically rich but light-hearted video wrap of the newsletters for SA and Victoria.